-Theme Referenced in following International Standards Key Provisions Summary of Protection P&C Convention Declaration Guiding Principles/ UN Outcome Documents No Forced Labour 2.2 6.6 ILO Convention 29 (1930) Forced Labour Art 5 No concession to companies shall involve any form of forced or compulsory labour.
-6.6 Protocol of 2014 to the Forced Labour Convention 1930 Art 1, 2,4 Provides the measures which should be taken for the avoidance of forced or compulsory labour.
+Referenced Internat International Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection Protocol of 2014 to the Forced Labour Convention 1930 Art 1, 2, 4 Provides the measures which should be taken for the avoidance of forced or compulsory labour.
 6.6 ILO Convention 105 (1957) Abolition of Forced Labour Art 1 Not make use of any form of forced or compulsory labour.
 Protection of Children 6.4 ILO Convention 138 (1973) Minimum Age Arts 1-9 Abolition of child labour and definition of national minimum age for labour not less than 15-18 years (depending on occupation).
 6.4 ILO Convention 182 (1999) Worst Forms of Child Labour Arts 1-7 Abolition of child slavery, debt bondage, trafficking and procurement for prostitution; suitable methods to monitor and enforce compliance.
 6.4 Minimum Age (Agriculture) Convention 1921 (No.10) Art 1-2 Applicable to children under the age of 14 outside the hours of attendance in school.

-Theme Referenced in following Interna tional Standards Key Provisions Summary of Protection Р&С Convention Declaration Guiding Principles/ UN Outcome Documents 6.4 Convention on the Rights of the Child (CRC), 1989 Art 32 Right of the child to be protected from economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical, mental, spiritual, moral or social development.
+Referenced Internat ional Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection 6.4 Convention on the Rights of the Child (CRC), 1989 Art 32 Right of the child to be protected from economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical, mental, spiritual, moral or social development.
 6.4 6.5 UN Declaration on the Rights of Indigenous Peoples (2007) Art 17(2), 21, 22(2) No exploitation or exposure to hazard or discrimination against indigenous women and children.
 Freedom of Association and Collective Bargaining 6.3 ILO Convention 87 (1948) Freedom of Association and Protection of Right to Organise Art 2-11 Freedom to join organisations, federations and confederations of their own choosing; with freely chosen constitutions and rules; measures to protect the right to organise.
 6.3 ILO Convention 98 (1949) Right to Organise and Collective Bargaining Art 1-4 Protection against anti-union acts and measures to dominate unions; establish means for voluntary negotiation of terms and conditions of employment through collective agreements.
 6.3 ILO Convention 141 (1975) Rural Workers' Organisations Art 2-3 Right of tenants, sharecroppers and smallholders to organise; freedom from association; free from interference and coercion.

-Theme Referenced in following International Standards Key Provisions Summary of Protection Р&С Convention Declaration Guiding Principles/ UN Outcome Documents 6.3 International Covenant on Economic, Social and Cultural Rights (ICESCR) (1966) Art 8 (1) The right of everyone to form trade unions and join the trade union of their choice, subject only to the rules of the organisation concerned, for the promotion and protection of their economic and social interests.
+Referenced International Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection 6.3 Right of tenants, sharecroppers and smallholders to organise; freedom from association; free from interference and coercion.
+Art 8 (1) The right of everyone to form trade unions and join the trade union of their choice, subject only to the rules of the organisation concerned, for the promotion and protection of their economic and social interests.
 No restrictions may be placed on the exercise of this right, other than those prescribed by law and which are necessary in a democratic society in the interests of national security, or public order, or for the protection of the rights and freedoms of others.
-6.3 Collective Bargaining Convention, 1981 (No 154) Art 1-3 Workers' representatives in the undertaking shall enjoy effective protection against any act prejudicial to them, including dismissal, based on their status or activities as a workers' representative or on union membership or participation in union activities, in so far as they act in conformity with existing laws or collective agreements or other jointly agreed arrangements.
+6.3 Collective Bargaining Convention, 1981 (No. 154) Art 1-3 Workers' representatives in the undertaking shall enjoy effective protection against any act prejudicial to them, including dismissal, based on their status or activities as a workers' representative or on union membership or participation in union activities, in so far as they act in conformity with existing laws or collective agreements or other jointly agreed arrangements.